 IRS Revenue Officers and collection employees have many strategies for finding every last penny to extract from a taxpayer on a monthly basis.
 Using techniques such as challenging expenses as illegitimate, disallowing expenses deemed unnecessary, holding taxpayers to National Allowable Standards for Living Expenses, overvaluing assets, and disregarding revenue consequences from cutting business expenses, to name a few, the IRS fosters a culture of maximum extraction from a delinquent taxpayer.

 An experienced and competent tax professional should be able to negotiate reasonable terms notwithstanding the IRS culture of maximum extraction.
 On the other hand, taxpayers who try to negotiate non-streamlined Installment Agreements on their own or with the help of an incompetent professional can easily wind up paying hundreds or thousands of dollars more per month.
 Agreeing to a monthly payment that the taxpayer cannot afford can prevent the taxpayer from making ends meet and can lead to the default of the Installment Agreement.
-Default of an Installment Agreement should be avoided at all costs, as this tends to increase the chances of enforcement and decrease the IRS’s willingness to grant another Installment Agreement.
-It is much better to get affordable monthly payments approved the first time around than to enter into an agreement with unaffordable terms.
+Default of an Installment Agreement should be avoided at all costs, as this tends to increase the chances of enforcement and decrease the IRS’s willingness to grant another repayment plan.
+It is much better to get affordable monthly payments approved the first time around than to enter into an agreement with non affordable terms.

 Upon receipt of all requested financial documentation, and any additional clarifying information, the IRS will make a determination whether to accept or reject a proposed Installment Agreement.
 The IRS has to follow Independent Review and Appeals procedures when rejecting a properly prepared Installment Agreement proposal.
 This is another instance where a qualified tax professional can be the difference between success and disaster.
 You need someone who knows the rules that govern the IRS, has the experience to know which battles are worth fighting, and the know-how to exercise your rights on your behalf.